Grammar’s Wood Open Week

 Lucy Lapwing - ‘Love is a Toad’ Meet The Author

 You might recognise Lucy Lapwing from BBC’s Springwatch.
 As a self-prescribed nature nerd, she has turned her passion for wildlife conservation and campaigning into wonderfully compelling writing.
 ‘Love Is a Toad’ traverses meadows, bogs and hedgerows, digging down into our relationship with the natural world.
+At Medina Bookshop in Cowes.

 View Event →